Banned Books Book Club

 Meetings are at the Library every 4th Tuesday of the month.

 This year's banned books book club will be reading materials that have been historically challenged or are on the American Library Association's current challenge list.
-All suggestions are taken from a list compiled by current and past participants of our book club.
+All suggestions are taken from a list compiled by current and past book club participants.

-We will discuss reasons for the item being banned or challenged, and the importance of access in upholding intellectual freedom.
-This is a safe place for hard discussions.
-Please join us for what will be our best session yet!
+We will discuss the reasons for the item's ban or challenge and the importance of access in upholding intellectual freedom.
+This is a safe place for difficult discussions.

 Sign-Up for Banned Books Book Club